arlukin/arlukin.github.io/posts/development/_posts/2011-02-31-a-coding-history.md

 Here is some of the software/projects I have created since I learned software development.

+#### 111106 - Startup script for Glasfish 3.1 in python [(gist src)](https://gist.github.com/1342260)
+A python script used in linux (/etc/init.d/glassfish) to start the glassfish java application server.
+The unique thing with this script is that it checks for a started mysql server.
+The script is used by [(syco)](github.com/systemconsole/syco)

+#### 111010 - Startup script for Glasfish 3.1 in bash [(gist src)](https://gist.github.com/1342253)
+A bash script used in linux (/etc/init.d/glassfish) to start the glassfish java application server.
+The unique thing with this script is that it checks for a started mysql server.
+The script is used by [(syco)](github.com/systemconsole/syco)

 #### 110910 - Open Archive Network [(github src)](https://github.com/oan/oand)
 A prototype of a distributed filesystem/database written in python.